tpoisot/ms_pop_networks/ms_revised.md

 but also a predictor, of the probability of observing an interaction.
 The same reasoning can be held for local trait distributions, although over micro-evolutionary time-scales.
 While trait values determine whether two species are able to interact, they will be modified by the selective effect of species interacting.
-Therefore, conceptualizing interactions as the outcome of a probabilistic proccess regulated by local factors, as opposed to a constant, offers the unprecedented opportunity to investigate feedbacks between different time scales.
+Therefore, conceptualizing interactions as the outcome of a probabilistic process regulated by local factors, as opposed to a constant, offers the unprecedented opportunity to investigate feedbacks between different time scales.
+This is especially important since all of the mechanisms mentioned above are also likely to change rapidly over spatial scales.
+The situation in which populations are synchronized in their phenology at the local, but not at the regional scale [as shown by @sin12b], is a good example of when the integration of these mechanisms to our interpretation of spatial and temporal dynamics is required.

 Over the past decade, many insights have been gained by looking at the turnover of different facets of biodiversity (taxonomic, functional, and